Public Library of Mount Vernon & Knox County

 NEA Big Read Closing Celebration: Book Browse and Noodle Bar

-Stop by the BFEC for our Closing Celebration for the NEA Big Read on Saturday, April 12, 2025 from 12:00 p.m. to 1:30 p.m. at Brown Family Environmental Center, 9781 Laymon Rd.
+Stop by the BFEC for our Closing Celebration for the NEA Big Read on Saturday, April 12, 2025, from 12:00 p.m. to 1:30 p.m. at The Brown Family Environmental Center, 9781 Laymon Rd.
 Gambier, OH.
-Grab a bowl of lo mein or custom dress your noodles at the noodle bar, then pick out a book to take home for your family library.
+Grab a bowl of low mein or custom dress your noodles at the noodle bar, then pick out a book to take home for your family library.
 Free and open to the public.
 Vegan and gluten free options available.
 Doors open at 12:00 p.m. and the giveaway lasts as long as supplies (and food) last.

 NEA Big Read Closing Celebration Poetry Reading and Workshop

 Our NEA Big Read of Interior Chinatown concludes with a very special reading and generative workshop led by acclaimed poet Cindy Juyoung Ok.
-Join us on Saturday, April 12, 2024 from 2:00 p.m. to 4:00 p.m. at Brown Family Environmental Center, 9781 Laymon Rd., Gambier, OH.
+Join us on Saturday, April 12, 2025, from 2:00 p.m. to 4:00 p.m. at Brown Family Environmental Center, 9781 Laymon Rd., Gambier, OH.
 Cindy will lead participants through a series of prompts to write poems about place, celebrating our NEA Big Read theme, "Where We Live."
 Bring something to write with, or on.
 The workshop is open to writers age 18+ and we’ll have a few complimentary copies of Cindy’s book, Ward Toward available while supplies last.

 Cindy Juyoung Ok is the author of Ward Toward from the Yale Series of Younger Poets, translator of The Hell of That Star forthcoming from the Wesleyan Poetry Series, and an assistant professor in the UC Davis MFA.
 A former high school physics teacher, in 2024 Ok won the Lucille Medwick Memorial Award from the Poetry Society of America, a Forward Prize in Poetry from the UK, and the Gulf Coast Prize in Translation.